larsvilhuber/day1-tutorial/04-re-structure.md

 ## Where does the merged data go?

-Where does the newly merged data go?
+> No overwriting of original data!

-> No overwriting!
+---

 The merged data should go in the `data/generated` directory.